 Creamy Dairy-Free Mashed Potatoes

 - 3 lb.
-Yukon gold mashed potatoes
+Yukon Gold or russet potatoes

-- 3/4 teaspoon dried parsley
+- ¾ teaspoon dried parsley

-- 1/4 teaspoon white pepper
+- ¼ teaspoon white pepper

-- Kosher salt to taste
+- fine sea salt to taste

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.